ravmiecznik/PyQt4UbuntuDevEnv/README.md

 # EMUBT development environemnt setup.

->EMUBT app was created with old PyQt4 framework which tends to be problematic to run on recent Ubuntu versions like 22.04.
+>Applications created with old PyQt4 framework tends to be problematic to develop on recent Ubuntu versions like 22.04.
+Problem is related to installation of Qt4 sdk.
 This solution lets to deploy PyQt4 development in isolation from newer system version.